PyBites-Open-Source/pybites-tools/README.md

 # PyBites Tools

-A repo to commit common Python utility scripts and snippets
+Welcome to PyBites Tools repo!

+This is a collection repo for all things python that we have found helpful to get your modern Python project up and going.

+## Get started

-## Use in your project
+### Using this repo in your project

 ```
 pip install pybites-tools
 ```

-Use command line scripts (for some scripts you need to set environment variables), for example:
+To use the command-line scripts (some scripts you need to set environment variables), for example:

 ```
 (venv) $ zen